 With that out of the way, let’s move on to the five best malware detection and analysis tools for your network.

-The best malware detection and analysis tools
+The best malware detection tools

 SolarWinds Security Event Manager (SEM) is one of the leaders in intrusion detection and threat removal technology solutions.
 It was formerly known as its Log & Event Manager (LEM).